smart-data-models/dataModel.S4BLDG/TubeBundle/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     staggeredRowSpacing:
-      description: Property.
-Staggered tube row spacing.
-Usually measured in millimeters (mm).
+      description: Staggered tube row spacing.
+Usually measured in millimeters (mm)
       type: number
       x-ngsi:
         type: Property
     thermalConductivity:
-      description: Property.
-Fouling factor of the tubes in the tube bundle.
-Usually measured in m2 Kelvin/Watt.
+      description: Fouling factor of the tubes in the tube bundle.
+Usually measured in m2 Kelvin/Watt
       type: number
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to `TubeBundle`.
+      description: It must be equal to `TubeBundle`
       enum:
         - TubeBundle
       type: string
       x-ngsi:
         type: Property
     verticalSpacing:
-      description: Property.
-Vertical spacing between tubes in the tube bundle.Usually measured in millimeters (mm).
+      description: Vertical spacing between tubes in the tube bundle.Usually measured in millimeters (mm)
       type: number
       x-ngsi:
         type: Property
     volumen:
-      description: Property.
-Total volume of fluid in the tubes and their headers.
-Usually measured in cubic metre (m3).
+      description: Total volume of fluid in the tubes and their headers.
+Usually measured in cubic metre (m3)
       type: number
       x-ngsi:
         type: Property